anquanscan/sec-tools/README.md

 [wP-BrutE](https://github.com/zerobyte-id-bak/wP-BrutE)
 [PortScanner](https://github.com/Youssefa99/PortScanner): Scanning privileged ports 1-1024,  DDos is illegal and should be used only if have permission
 [Nidhogg](https://github.com/Idov31/Nidhogg): Nidhogg is an all-in-one simple to use rootkit for red teams.
 [wifiphisher](https://github.com/wifiphisher/wifiphisher): The Rogue Access Point Framework
+[adarch](https://github.com/pagiux/adarch): Development of active defense tools, made easier.